 In the markets, visitors are stopped many times.
 ‘Hello sir.
 How are you?
 Where are you from?
 Is everything OK?
 Welcome to Pakistan!’
 Half-way through each trip I lose count of the numerous cups of tea I am offered, and the number of strangers that come up to me for a hug and a selfie!
 Yes, you read correctly.
 In this country, you’re a ready-made celebrity!
 If you really have time for a chat with the locals, start talking about Australia vs Pakistan in cricket…

 The majestic city of Lahore — four hours’ drive southeast of Islamabad – is another must-visit.
 Inside the old walls of this city, tucked away in the back streets, is Wazir Khan Mosque.
 I have seen this place three times during recent trips and each time I find myself staring at it as if I were seeing it for the first time.
 Then I remember to take some pictures!
 This mosque is in all the Pakistan guide books.
 You have to make time to go and see it.
 Right next door you will find the Shahi Hammam — a Persian-style bathhouse built in 1635.
 It’s very well preserved.

 Lahore Fort and the Badshahi Mosque can easily take a whole afternoon to visit.
 Be sure to take plenty of water.
 There is a lot to see and once again, you’ll be stopped many times for a selfie and quick chat with the locals.
-When you get hungry, the restaurants in Food St Fort Road such as Haveli are great places to see the grand mosque at sunset and enjoy a local curry or BBQ.
+When you get hungry, the restaurants in Food St Fort Road are great places to see the grand mosque at sunset and enjoy a local curry or BBQ.